 The Four Critical Elements to Achieving Operational Excellence

-This post on How to achieve Operational Excellenceis my very first foray into the world of blogging since becoming a business consultant.
+This post on How to achieve Operational Excellence is my very first foray into the world of blogging since becoming a business consultant.
 You will see from the blurb at the bottom that I have spent more than thirty years in business, and have now ventured into the arena of business consulting.
 This has come about mostly because my most recent assignment has been in a small (now not-so-small) scale-up in the renewables industry.
-Scale-ups are generally defined as small businesses where the repeatable and scaleable business model has already been established and the challenge is exponential growth and market development.
-I have come to understand that scale-ups often need experienced help navigating the chaos brought on by the complexity scaling up, but they cannot afford it.
+Scale-ups are generally defined as small businesses where the repeatable and scalable business model has already been established and the challenge is exponential growth and market development.
+I have come to understand that scale-ups often need experienced help navigating the chaos brought on by the complexity of scaling up, but they cannot afford it.
 A very real dilemma and a problem I would like to try and help solve in some small way.

 I thought I would tackle the topic of Operational Excellence in my first blog, laying out the elements and then tackling them in some detail in later blogs, sharing my personal journey along the way.
 Why did I choose Operational Excellence as my first blog topic?
 Most CEO polls tell us that this is where their organisations battle the most.
 This is no surprise as execution is hard work.
 In all of those businesses, success came down to executing with excellence.
 The successful businesses executed well, those that failed did not.
 I saw both.

 Operational Excellence is really an outcome.
-It is the reward you get for successfully devising a strategy, turning it into a set of initiatives and then implementing those initiatives efficiently.
-The end result is systemic, an integrated collection of business processes executed in a effective organisation, again and again.
+It is the reward you get for successfully devising a strategy, turning it into a set of initiatives, and then implementing those initiatives efficiently.
+The end result is systemic, an integrated collection of business processes executed in an effective organisation, again and again.
 The last words are key…Operational Excellence isn’t an event, it is a process.
 Just about every organisation that I was a part of, did the strategy bit reasonably well.
 After that, things often went haywire.
-Lets walk our way through the four elements of a system for delivering Operational Excellence as I see it.
+Let’s walk our way through the four elements of a system for delivering Operational Excellence as I see it.

 Achieving the business Vision requires Operational Excellence with all four critical elements of the business working in harmony.

-No Operational Excellence
+No Operational Excellence without Strategy

 The business goes nowhere without a strategic roadmap.
 Most businesses have a Vision, Mission and Purpose – why they exist and where they are headed.
 Often, the Vision is articulated via a BHAG, a Big, Hairy, Audacious Goal.
 The really key part comes next.
 How do you get to that BHAG?
 You need a practical and achievable collection of initiatives, the sum of which is your strategy to get to your destination.
 Too often, the strategic initiatives aren’t relevant or complete, or are vaguely defined without specific goals, owners and timelines.
 Landing on the right strategy for your business should be the result of a structured process.
 Large organisations often have the capability in-house to run a strategy development process, smaller ones often do not.
 In those cases, it is well worth the effort of bringing in an independent facilitator skilled in doing just this.